shuvamoyadon/Statistics_And_ML-DL/stats/basic/chap1.md

       Three forms of descriptive statistics:

-      Summary statistics - Helps to summarize the data
+      Summary statistics - Helps to summarize the data \n
          *  Measures of central tendency : It describe the center of a dataset.
 Ex: Mean and Median
          *  Measure of dispersion : It describes how the data are dispersed or spreaded.
 Ex: Range,Standard deviation,variance,interquartile range.